 9 September 2017 – Voters face tough choice between National and Labour education priorities, New Zealand Herald.
 NZARE member Associate Professor Mere Berryman comments on equity issues and aspirations for Māori NCEA achievement.

-6 September 2017 – Education priorities for a New Zealand where all children can flourish, Child Poverty Action Group release with statements from NZARE members Dr Vicki Carpenter and Professor John O’Neill and NZARE co-president, Associate Professor Jenny Ritchie.
+6 September 2017 – Education priorities for a New Zealand where all children can flourish, Child Poverty Action Group release with statements from NZARE life members Dr Vicki Carpenter and Professor John O’Neill and NZARE co-president, Associate Professor Jenny Ritchie.

 19 August 2017 – Boys fall further behind girls in primary school reading and writing, New Zealand Herald.
 NZARE member Professor Martin Thrupp comments on factors contributing to the increasing gap between boys’ and girls’ achievement in NZ primary schools.